Brunadiasmiguel/Hangman/README.md

 - [Requirements & Deliverables](#requirements-&-deliverables)

 ## Project Description
 The project is regarding the Hangman game.
-The logic regarding the input was forked into three main scenarios:
+The logic regarding the input was forked into four main scenarios:

 1 Scenario:
 - Input is right and in the word: no iteration over failed attempts